-Adventure Canada expeditions consist of a variety of adventures in which you will be exploring different areas in different weather conditions.
-Always make sure your camera strap is tied tightly and correctly as per your camera's user manual to prevent it from falling off.
+Much of our shooting will be done from zodiacs in different sea conditions.
+Make sure your camera strap is tied tightly and correctly as per your camera's user manual to prevent it from falling off.
 Dry bags are recommended to protect your equipment from splashes in wet weather conditions.

-Water, especially salt water, is very corrosive to electronics and in many cases results in damage that is uneconomical to repair.
+Water, especially salt water is very corrosive to electronics and in many cases results in damage that is uneconomical to repair.
 We recommend purchasing a dry bag and bringing a water-resistant camera bag (a camera bag with a rain cover) to safely carry your equipment.
 You may also experience moisture (fog) in your lens when taking your equipment from a heated environment out into the cold too quickly.
 To prevent this, put your camera equipment in big sealable plastic bags to prevent condensation from building up due to the temperature change.
 If you have exposed your camera to water, you should first remove the battery, memory card and lens and dry it as much as possible with a soft towel or cloth.
 A hairdryer is not recommended as it may cause extra damage to plastic or rubber parts or superheat internal components.
 If you have access to silica gel packets or uncooked rice, you can add them to a sealable plastic bag with your camera to help absorb moisture.
 Take every measure possible to avoid this scenario as the damage is often irreversible and can worsen over time.